-- 1) Display coverage of behavioral health services clearly and prominently on key Enrollee pages, such as the home page in its member portal and the provider directory page; - 2) Explain scope and availability of behavioral health services, including telehealth; - 3) Educate Enrollees about how to access behavioral health services, including through telehealth;

-- 4) Ensure that Enrollees can easily find behavioral health services by utilizing a provider search attribute, including availability of telehealth services in the provider profile (e.g. Jane Doe, Ph.D.
-Psychologist telehealth video/phone), or other member portal navigation features; and - 5) Promote integration and coordination of care between third party telehealth vendor services and primary care and other network providers.
+- Display coverage of behavioral health services clearly and prominently on key Enrollee pages, such as the home page in its member portal and the provider directory page; - 2) Explain scope and availability of behavioral health services, including telehealth, on key Enrollee pages, such as the home page in its member portal and the provider directory page; - 3) Educate Enrollees about how to access behavioral health services, including through telehealth; - Ensure that Enrollees can easily find behavioral health services by utilizing a telehealth-provider search attribute, including availability of sion of telehealth services in the provider profile (e.g. Jane Doe, Ph.D.
+Psychologist telehealth video/phone), or other member portal navigation features; and - Educate Enrollees about how to access behavioral health services, including through telehealth; - 4) Display coverage of behavioral health services clearly and prominently; and - 5) Promote integration and coordination of care between third party telehealth vendor services and primary care and other network providers.